activities

 If you have a target and anchor pair, each of them uses all the available methods for targeting.
 To find the final target, all possible combinations for each of these elements are matched to elements on the screen and a score is given after the match.

 After performing the validation, if there are any duplicates found, they are highlighted in the target application.
 If no duplicates are found, icons appear alongside the targeting methods, informing you of the state of each targeting method in the given situation.
-The following symbols are used:

-- the targeting method that was fastest
+- The targeting method that was fastest to successfully identify the element.

-- the method found duplicates and the correct element was identified by using this method alongside other targeting methods
+- The method found duplicates and the correct element was identified by using this method alongside other targeting methods.

-- the method found duplicates and the correct element could not be identified by using this method
+- The method found duplicates and the correct element could not be identified by using this method.

-- the method failed to identify any elements
+- The method failed to identify any elements.

 Was this page helpful?